 Looking at the Beatles Bible, it’s possible to see what tracks were most on their minds, simply by the number of runs the band had at them over the project.

-This is where the delusional Beatlemaniac in me can really get on with wasting his time and create his fantasy album – a joyful Get Back rather than a solemn Let it Be – a collection based on live performance, 14 songs, a mix of new and old made new again.
+This is where the delusional Beatlemaniac in me can really get on with wasting his time and create his fantasy album – a joyful Get Back rather than a solemn Let it Be – a collection based on live performance, pulling together 14 songs, and pumping out a couple of singles that aren’t on the album.
+And they could have given George more space at the same time.

 First things first: the new tracks.
 This is simple enough.
-There are 10 that could be thought of as Get Back session tracks:
+There are 10 that could be thought of as complete Get Back session tracks (ditching Dig it and Maggie May)

 Two of Us